betterscientificsoftware/bssw.io/Articles/Blog/FlashPsipProcess.md

 units.
 The code restructuring described in this article is being carried out under the AMReX Co-design Center, with the intent of enabling exascale simulations to be done under the ExaStar project.
 Both AMReX and ExaStar are members of the Application Development focus area of the U.S. [Exascale Computing Project](https://exascaleproject.org).

-The primary objective of the refactoring was to modify the interfaces of the so-called Grid code unit so that, (1) looping over domain sections (blocks) could be done using smart iterators, and (2) an alternative adaptive mesh refinement library, [AMReX](https://amrex-codes.github.io/amrex), could be used with the code.
-The smart iterators enable out of order execution of blocks, and therefore, asynchronization, so that a block can be handed to an operator as soon as its dependencies are met.
+The primary objective of the refactoring was to modify the interfaces of the so-called Grid code unit so that (1) looping over domain sections (blocks) could be done using smart iterators and (2) an alternative adaptive mesh refinement library, [AMReX](https://amrex-codes.github.io/amrex), could be used with the code.
+The smart iterators enable out of order execution of blocks, and therefore asynchronization, so that a block can be handed to an operator as soon as its dependencies are met.
 AMReX was adopted, as it supports hierarchical parallelism and asynchronous operations, which the old adaptive mesh refinement (AMR) library, Paramesh,